aaron1986/nc-news/README.md

 (9) I implemented code into ArticlesDetails that incremented a count in the console and on the screen.</br>
 (10) I implemented the code from the basic counter into the ArticlesDetails page.
 Moreover, I added the API via patch. </br>
 (11) I added the about me and contact pages to the site, I also created the CSS for both pages. </br>
 (12) I added code to the Articles page to display a message saying 'Loading Articles, Please wait...', I did this using a isLoading state and adding a finally statement after the catch code.
-Lastly, I added a small 'if statement':  if (isLoading) { return <p>Loading Articles, Please wait...</p>; } </br>
+Lastly, I added a small 'if statement':  if (isLoading) { return Loading Articles, Please wait...; } </br>
+<13>